sre-france/reliability.re/README.md

 A collaborative curated content site about Reliability Engineering.

-## Contribute
+## Contributing

 Thank you for your interest in collaborate to this project :tada:

+There are 2 kind of contributions for this project:

-If you want to share and publish content please follow [these instructions](content/contribute.md).
+1. If you want to share and publish content please follow [these instructions](content/contribute.md).

-For other contributions, like fixing typos, Github's workflows or improving static content, please open a [blank issue](https://github.com/sre-paris/reliability.re/issues/new) or fork this repository and create a PR.
+2. For other contributions, like fixing typos, Github's workflows or improving static content, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Dev & Build